 The weekly RavenCast interviews challenge “us vs. them” thinking with new perspectives on the issues that divide us.
 Hear from knowledgeable guests and join live with your questions and comments.
 Can’t join live?
 Watch or listen to the recordings at your convenience.

-Playwright Christopher Shinn and Adam Ericksen discuss how theatre unmasks lies and reveal the truth about human relationships.
+Playwright Christopher Shinn and Adam Ericksen discussed how theatre unmasks lies and reveals the truth about human relationships.

 Dr. Benjamin L Corey and Reverend Adam Ericksen Discuss the Resurrection – April 20, 2017

 Dr. Benjamin L. Corey and Reverend Adam Ericksen discussed the radical implications of the Resurrection.

 Suzanne Ross and Reverend Adam Ericksen on Making a Fool of Satan: Wisdom From the Cross – April 13, 2017

 Suzanne Ross and the Reverend Adam Ericksen engage in a Holy Week exploration of how Jesus defeated Satan on the Cross.

 Dr. Martha Reineke on Disgust, Outrage and Donald Trump – April 6, 2017

 Martie Reineke explains the psychology of disgust and outrage to help us navigate these emotions.
 She also provides suggestions for how to neutralize disgust in ways that can foster better politics in our nation and in the world.

 Sue Wright Discusses Mimetic Theory, Theology and Peace – March 31, 2017

 Sue Wright, President of Theology and Peace, celebrates the explanatory power of mimetic theory.
 She explains why mimetic theory is our best tool for understanding human nature, theology, and the rivalry that often infects our relationships.